 7. Deep Dish Apple Torte With Walnut Crumble

-Eating apples raw is delicious so you can only imagine how amazing this Deep Dish Apple Torte With Walnut Crumble tastes!
+Eating apples raw is delicious so you can only imagine how amazing this Deep Dish Apple Torte With Walnut Crumble by Crystal Bonnet tastes!
 Made with sliced gala apples, sticky dates, oats, shredded coconut, and plenty of cinnamon, this little pie will fill your house with the scents of fall and fill your tummy with happiness.
 Serve with some coconut whipped cream on the side for added decadence.

 8. Vegan Challah

 Besides dipping apples in something sweet, the next most well-known symbolic food of Rosh Hashanah is round challah.
 The bread, which is usually baked in a braided shape, is made in a round shape to represent the unending cycle of life and the prayer that another full year will be granted.
-Make this Vegan Challah or this Vegan and Gluten-Free Challah.
+Make this Vegan Challah by Rhea Parsons or this Vegan and Gluten-Free Challah.

 9. Vegetable Rose Tart With Cheesy Sun-Dried Tomato Filling

 Beets, leeks, and dates are believed to remove spiritual roadblocks, including enemies before a sweet New Year is granted.
 Gourds are another symbolic food eaten to make our merits many.
-This Vegetable Rose Tart is so pretty and tasty!
+This Vegetable Rose Tart by Kirsten Kaminski is so pretty and tasty!
 The oat and sunflower seed crust is deliciously crunchy, the cheesy sun-dried tomato filling is savory and creamy, and together with the fresh vegetable ribbons on top, it makes the perfect dish!

 10. Warm Lentils With Beets and Hazelnuts